Pattern#

 Similar to classes and objects, a Pattern is the stateless blueprint for a stateful Stream.

-The difference between Pattern and (its) Stream becomes clear if we think in musical terms.
+The difference between (a) Pattern and (its) Stream becomes clear if we think in musical terms.
 A composition is a specific Pattern and a performance is a Stream of that pattern.
 Playing a piano can be seen as a stream of specific Events.
 We press some keys, with some velocity, for some duration, then we might wait for some amount of time and press the next keys.
-The incredible power of patterns lies in their ability build more complex pattern by combining different patterns, very similar to the decorator pattern.
+The incredible power of patterns lies in their ability build more complex patterns by combining different patterns, very similar to the decorator pattern used in software engineering.
 Similar to unit generators, they are very flexible.

 Let us look at a non-trivial example, where we combine multiple Prand with a Pseq multiplied by 10.
 Prand expects an array of values and picks one of the elements at random whenever next is called.
-Pseq on the other hand, also expects an array and picks each element in consecutive order.
-Most patterns can be configured such that the stream repeats a certain amount of time.
-We can also configure them to repeat an infinite inf amount of times.
+Pseq, on the other hand, also expects an array but picks each element in consecutive order.
+Most patterns can be configured such that the stream repeats a certain number of times.
+We can also configure them to repeat an infinite inf number of times.

 p = Pseq(list: [Prand((5..7)), Prand((1..4))], repeats: 2) * 10;